Trans-Alaska Pipeline System: Technical details

 Pumping stations maintain the momentum of the oil as it goes through the pipeline.
 Pump Station 1 is the northernmost of 11 pump stations spread across the length of the pipeline.
 The original design called for 12 pump stations with 4 pumps each, but Pump Station 11 was never built.
 Nevertheless, the pump stations retained their intended naming system.
 Eight stations were operating at startup, and this number increased to 11 by 1980 as throughput rose.
-As of December 2006, only five stations were operating, with Pump Station 5 held in reserve.
-Pump Stations 2 and 7 have a capacity of moving 60,000 gallons/minute (227,125 L/min), while all other stations have a capacity of 20,000 gal/min (75,708 L/min).
+As of December 2024, only four stations were moving oil -- Pump Stations 1, 4, 5 and 9.
 The pumps are natural-gas or liquid-fueled turbines.

 Because of meanders and thermal and seismic accommodations, the amount of 48 in welded steel pipeline between the pipe stations and the end of the line is 800.3 mi, while the linear distance between the Prudhoe Bay and Valdez station endpoints is 639.34 mi.
 The pipeline crosses 34 major streams or rivers and nearly 500 minor ones.
 Its highest point is at Atigun Pass, where the pipeline is 4739 ft above sea level.
 The maximum grade of the pipeline is 145%, at Thompson Pass in the Chugach Mountains.
 The pipeline was created in 40 and 60-foot (12.2 and 18.3-meter) sections.
 Forty-two thousand of these sections were welded together to make a double joint, which was laid in place on the line.
 Sixty-six thousand "field girth welds" were needed to join the double joints into a continuous pipeline.
 The pipe is of two different thicknesses: 466 mi of it is 0.462 in thick, while the remaining 334 mi is 0.562 in thick.
 More than 78,000 vertical support members hold up the aboveground sections of pipeline, and the pipeline contains 178 valves.

 At the end of the pipeline is the Valdez Marine Terminal, which can store 9.18 Moilbbl of oil across eighteen storage tanks.
 They are 63.3 ft tall and 250 ft in diameter.
 They average 85% full at any given time—7.8 Moilbbl.
 Three power plants at the terminal generate 12.5 megawatts each.
 Four tanker berths are available for mooring ships in addition to two loading berths, where oil pumping takes place.
 More than 19,000 tankers have been filled by the marine terminal since 1977.